beothorn/jsstd/README.md

 #Jsstd

-A tool for running js code from concatenaed stdin and parameters.
+A tool for running js code from concatenated stdin and parameters.
 If you want to process a json from the command-line you can use vanilla javascript.

 ```javascript